 What regulations apply to mini-jobs?

-The distinction between commercial and household-related activities is important for insurance purposes.
-A mini-job in a private household means lower taxes for employers and certain tax benefits.
+The distinction between commercial and household-related work is important for insurance purposes.
+In the case of a mini-job in a private household, the employer’s contributions are lower and there are certain tax advantages.

 Household-related activities are everyday tasks such as cooking, cleaning or gardening and other household chores.
-But it also includes looking after children or people and animals in need of care.
+However, it also includes looking after children or people and animals in need of care.

 If the mini-jobbers in the household are close family members, the employer is not obliged to keep records.